How Green Small Business can help improve your B Impact Assessment Score

 B Corp environmental requirements are driving more and more businesses to seek Green Small Business certification.
-More and more of our clients are using Green Small Business as a way of meeting the environmental issues raised in their B Impact Assessments.
-This short article provides a brief overview of what B Corp is all about and how Green Small Business can help.
+More and more of our clients are using Green Small Business as a way of meeting the environmental requirements in their B Impact Assessments.
+This article provides an overview of what B Corp is all about and how Green Small Business can help.

 What is B Corp?